nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ---

-## 4. Make the workflow accept a text file containing a list of files as input
+## 4. Make the workflow accept a text file containing a batch of input files

 A very common way to provide multiple data input files to a workflow is to do it with a text file containing the file paths.
 It can be as simple as a text list with one file path per line and nothing else, or the file can contain additional metadata, in which case it's often called a samplesheet.

 Here we are going to show you how to do the simple case.

 ### 4.1.
-Examine the provided text file listing the input paths
+Examine the provided text file listing the input file paths

 We already made a text file listing the input file paths, called `sample_bams.txt`, which you can find in the `data/` directory.